callen350/paper/paper.md

 Today we went to the Hundred Acre Wood and met Winnie the Pooh.
 Now there are 2 bears and 1 wizard in our group.

+Here is a new change to the story...

 ## Conclusion

 Then we all went home and ate some honey.